 A trip to Cooperstown, New York, with its classic Main Street and iconic Hall of Fame is like a trip back in time.
 And the trip to get there is timeless – rolling hills and sparkling waters far from the interstate.

-Ommegang was established 20 years ago on a former hop farm – the first farm brewery founded in the U.S. in more than a century at that time.
+Ommegang was established in 1997 on a former hop farm – the first farm brewery founded in the U.S. in more than a century at that time.
 Nearby aquifers supply the brewery with one of Central New York’s best water sources.
 Carefully selected hops and grain create world-class beers.

 Brewmaster Phil Leinhart has been the steward of these resources for the past 12 years.
 Well-traveled and well-established in the brewing industry, he was introduced to the area while visiting his brother.